iLert/docs/integrations/kubernetes.md

 ---
 description: >-
-  With the iLert Kubernetes integration, you can create incidents in iLert based on Kubernetes events and metrics.
+  With the iLert Kubernetes integration, you can create alerts in iLert based on Kubernetes events and metrics.
 ---